keithrkline/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 # Multiplayer overview

-Multiplayer features in Xbox Live include Multiplayer Session Directory, matchmaking, networking, voice chat, and text chat.
+Multiplayer features in Xbox Live include Multiplayer Activity, Multiplayer Session Directory, matchmaking, networking, voice chat, and text chat.

 Multiplayer features empower your game to bring Xbox Live players together over the Internet and can dramatically extend the life and usage of a title beyond typical solo play.
 By building a great multiplayer experience for your audience, you can leverage the large social network of Xbox Live gamers to increase the user base for your game and promote a sustained community of dedicated fans playing together.